 Antioxidants protect the body from damage caused by harmful molecules called oxygen free radicals.
-Most antioxidants are vitamins (such as beta-carotene and vitamins E and C) that are naturally found in many fruits and vegetables or are available as supplements.
+Some antioxidants are vitamins (such as beta-carotene and vitamins E and C) that are naturally found in many fruits and vegetables or are available as supplements.

 Oxygen free radicals are normal by-products of cell metabolism.
 But at high levels they can cause damage to cells.
 Antioxidants may protect the body from cell damage.